Sep 16, 2025

 You can build all the relationships you want, but if the families they send your way have a bad experience, it’s game over.
 Referrers need to know they can trust you – not just once, but every time.

-That means two things:
+That means a few things:

-Make availability obvious.
 When the referrer actually wants to get in touch, don’t make them hunt you down through a front desk or phone tree.
 A direct referral line or contact method shows that you value their time and partnership

-Close the loop.
 Don’t forget to thank the referrer and update them on the outcome.
 Even if it wasn’t a fit, highlight what you did do: how quickly you followed up, the information you provided, or the steps you took to support the family (such as connecting them with another valuable resource).

-Continuously track referrals and outcomes.
 Know exactly who referred whom!
-Build a system (even a simple spreadsheet at first) to track what happened and where they came to you from.
 Did the family sign on?
 Did you provide resources even if they didn’t sign on?
 That context matters when you circle back with the referrer, or when you visit again.
 Being able to name drop a client they referred goes a long way to reinforcing your primary value proposition to the referrer: you’re the best agency because you care deeply about your clients.

-Collect and share family feedback.
 A positive testimonial from a family you served goes a long way toward reinforcing that their referral was well-placed.
 Referrers want proof that their patients or clients are cared for, and that you’re a trusted partner in their care.

 Final Thoughts